Joan Reynolds

 March29

-Years later although that church didn’t burn to the ground, it basically folded, for many of the reasons I had tried to share earlier with those in authority.
+Years later, although that church didn’t burn to the ground, it basically folded for many of the reasons I had tried to share earlier with those in authority.
 I felt badly that they had not been more open to a conversation with the whole church body they shepherded about things that really mattered, to them and to God.
 They were certainly not expecting someone relatively new to their church, and that person also a woman, to bring something to their minds they hadn’t considered could possibly be a word from God.
-The Bible is full of examples of God speaking through many, even an animal, who did not fit the criteria of the day that those in high religious authority required in order to ‘hear’ God.
+The Bible is full of examples of God speaking through many, even an animal (Numbers 22:28 anyone?), who did not fit the criteria of the day that those in high religious authority required in order to ‘hear’ God.
 I have always loved all those stories, especially where God totally surprises everyone!

 Why Don’t You Write?